UX DesignEnd-to-EndUser FlowsPrototypingProblem FramingCollaboration

 Step-Guided, Mobile-First Process

-Replacing the single long form with a step-by-step, mobile-friendly flow reduced cognitive load and abandonment.
+Replacing the step-heavy, form-dense legacy flow with a streamlined, mobile-friendly process reduced cognitive load and abandonment.
 Designing for mobile first ensured the experience worked where many users open links and complete registration.

 MFA and Contact Verification Inside Registration